ByDr. Brennan Commerford, D.C.·Last reviewed: July 2026

 Quick Answer

-Benfotiamine is our top-ranked form of Vitamin B1 with best absorption bioavailability.
-It outperforms Thiamine HCl based on peer-reviewed absorption research.
+Not sure which to buy?
+Benfotiamine is our top-ranked form of Vitamin B1, and it outperforms Thiamine HCl based on peer-reviewed absorption research.

 Best AbsorptionAbsorption Rating